 There are some of the basic requirements of OSHA 1910.179 crane inspection standards and compliance requirements.
 These are required for the prevention of workplace injuries and losses that may be caused due to cranes.
-OSHA requires that all active cranes be annually inspected and for all the organizations to follow proper crane operation safety measures and tips.
+OSHA requires that all active cranes be annually inspected and that all organizations follow proper crane operation safety measures and tips.

 And in all honesty, it is not any regulation that is being forced upon you.
 Daily or weekly usage wears important crane components significantly.
 This wear can lead to the breakdown of the crane (sometimes even mid-operation too leading to dastardly consequences) and ultimately hinders the process.
 Routine inspection can help identify potential problems and address them before a costly or irreversible incident happens.